Kotomitsuki Keiji: Gambling scandal and dismissal

 On September 13, Kotomitsuki filed an injunction with the Tokyo District Court seeking his re-instatement to sumo, arguing that he had not been given a full explanation for his dismissal and that he was made an unfair example by the Sumo Association in comparison with the lighter punishment given to all the other wrestlers who admitted gambling (a one-tournament suspension).
 On November 30 a group of fans calling themselves "Save Kotomitsuki" handed in a petition with 58,000 signatures to the Sumo Association asking that he either be re-instated or that his expulsion be revised to a retirement, allowing him to remain in the Association as an elder.

 In March 2011, prosecutors announced that Kotomitsuki, Ōtake and 25 others would not be indicted on gambling due to lack of implicating evidence.
 Kotomitsuki announced on 16 April that he was suing the Sumo Association for wrongful dismissal.
 In October, Furuichi was found guilty of extortion and sentenced to four and a half years in prison.

 Post-sumo activities

-In April 2012, Kotomitsuki opened a yakiniku restaurant in Nayoga's Nishi Ward, called Yamitsuki (やみつき).
+In April 2012, Kotomitsuki opened a yakiniku restaurant in Nagoya's Nishi Ward, called Yamitsuki (やみつき).
 Though his lawsuit was still ongoing at the time, he told reporters, "The reality is I won't be reinstated as a wrestler.
 I would have loved to have become a coach of a sumo stable and train my own wrestlers, but that's impossible now."
-He was encouraged after struggling with depression to open the restaurant by his fellow dismissed wrestler Ōtake, who also has an eatery.
+He was encouraged after struggling with depression to open the restaurant by his fellow dismissed wrestler Takatoriki, who also has an eatery.

 In December 2013, Kotomitsuki was arrested for allegedly employing non-Japanese without valid visas at his restaurant.